 The property on which Earthfire Institute is located houses two separate businesses.
 The first is Earthfire Institute, a not-for-profit wildlife sanctuary and rehabilitation center.
 The second is The Wild Bunch Ranch, a for-profit animal training company which leases land for its business.
 The Wild Bunch Ranch offers contract consultant services to assist Earthfire Institute in the safe handling of animals and trains Earthfire employees in animal handling as well.
 The Wild Bunch Ranch operates separately as a production company.
 On rare occasions Earthfire animals may be trained and employed for educational films for companies, such as National Geographic and the BBC, under the supervision of The Wild Bunch Ranch.

-How did the animals at the sanctuary come to you?
+How did the animals at Earthfire come to you?

 Our animals come to us from a wide variety of situations—almost any you can think of.
 Some were orphaned and too bonded to the humans who found them to be released.
-Some came from fur farms or roadside zoos; others from circuses, as illegal pets, irresponsible owners, or breeding facilities.
-In addition, as The Wild Bunch Ranch winds down its operations, Earthfire has taken over the care and ownership of some of their animals.
+Some came from fur farms or roadside zoos; others from circuses, as illegal pets, or irresponsible owners.
+In addition, as The Wild Bunch Ranch winds down its operations, Earthfire has taken over the care and ownership of most of their animals.

 What is Earthfire's role as a wildlife rehabilitator?